 The objective of the Commission’s activities is to create a high performing public sector that services the needs of the public now and for the future.
 A public sector that works efficiently and with integrity can provide the public with better results, and better public value.
 Integrity is also important in ensuring the public sector is trusted and accountable for its actions.

 Did you also know...

 The Public Sector Commissioner:

-- is the employer of chief executive officers (CEOs) in the senior executive service
+- is the employer of public sector chief executive officers (CEOs) in the Senior Executive Service

 - is responsible for the administration of the Senior Executive Service and the broader Public Service

-- administers the arrangements for the redeployment and redundancy of surplus staff in the sector
+- administers the redeployment and redundancy framework for the public sector

 - has a primary role in the setting of remuneration for boards and committees

 - has responsibility for arrangements under the Public Interest Disclosure Act 2003 and the Corruption, Crime and Misconduct Act 2003